Skillet Buckwheat with Canned Stewed Beef

 2. Step 2:

-Sort the buckwheat, rinse thoroughly until clear water and dry.
+Pick over the buckwheat, rinse it thoroughly until the water runs clear, and drain it dry.

 3. Step 3: